chrstphrbls/books/readme.md

 ```

 ## added features
-- check the link for the progress
+- check the link for the progress and issues

 ```link
       https://github.com/users/chrstphrbls/projects/1/views/1